Skip to contents

 Value

-For a non vectorized input (x is not a list, and n specify single rolling window) a vector is returned, for convenience.
+For a non vectorized input (x is not a list, and n specifies a single rolling window) a vector is returned, for convenience.
 Thus, rolling functions can be used conveniently within data.table syntax.
 For a vectorized input a list is returned.

 Note